Cimpress-MCP/vagrant-orchestrate/README.md

 You'll need to edit your Vagrantfile and replace some variables, such as ssh username and private key, and the path to the script to run.
 Alternatively, you can pass them on the command line with `--ssh-username` and `--ssh-private-key-path`.
-The first line of the file defines an array of managed servers that the `push` command will operate on.
+The first line of the file defines an whitespace delimeted array of managed servers that the `push` command will operate on.

 ```ruby
 managed_servers = %w( myserver1.mydomain.com myserver2.mydomain.com )